Mildly dissipative diffeomorphisms of the disk with zero entropy: Stabilization, decoration, structure of periodic points

 \subsection{Lefschetz formula associated to a stabilized point}

 Using the notion of decreasing chain related periodic point, we define the notion of index of a decorated region.

-\paragraph{\it Index of a decorated region.} Given a decorated region $V$ of a stabilized periodic point $p$, and a multiple $n$ of the period $k$ of $V$, one can compute the total index of the set $C(p,V,n)$ of points $w\in V$ that are fixed by $f^n$ and decreasing chain-related to $p$.
-Note that by corollary~\ref{c.orientation}, the map $f^n$ preserves the orientation.
+\paragraph{\it Index of a decorated region.} Given a decorated region $V$ of a stabilized periodic point $p$, and a multiple $n$ of the period $k$ of $V$, { we introduce $C(p,V,n)$, the set} of points $w\in V$ that are fixed by $f^n$ and decreasing chain-related to $p$.
+Note that by Corollary~\ref{c.orientation}, the map $f^n$ preserves the orientation.

-From section \ref{ss.arc}, there exists a finite family $\cI$ of disjoint arcs that are fixed by $f^n$ and contained in $\overline V$ such that the set of periodic points in $\cup_{I\in\cI} I$ is exactly $\{p\}\cup C(p,V,n)$.
+{ When the set $C(p,V,n)$ is finite, the total index $L(V,f^n)$ of points that are fixed by $f^n$ in $\overline V$ is the sum of the indices of the points $w$ in $C(p,V,n)$ and of the half index $index(p,V,f^n)$, as defined in Section~\ref{ss.index arc}. } { When the set is infinite, one also defines an index, by grouping the periodic points inside arcs.} From Section \ref{ss.arc}, there exists a finite family $\cI$ of disjoint arcs that are fixed by $f^n$ and contained in $\overline V$ such that the set of periodic points in $\cup_{I\in\cI} I$ is exactly $\{p\}\cup C(p,V,n)$.
 We denote by $I_0$ the arc of $\cI$ which contains $p$.
 Note that the other arcs $I\in \cI$ are isolated, hence have an index $index(I, f^n)$.
-The arc $I_0$ is maybe not isolated (in the case $p$ is a fixed stabilized point), but one can consider the index $index(I_0, V,f^n)$ of the half arc $I_0$ in the region $V$ for $f^n$ as defined in section~\ref{ss.index arc}.
+The arc $I_0$ is maybe not isolated (in the case $p$ is a fixed stabilized point), but one can consider the index $index(I_0, V,f^n)$ of the half arc $I_0$ in the region $V$ for $f^n$ as defined in Section~\ref{ss.index arc}.

-Then, one defines the index of the decorated region $V$ for $f^n$ as
+Then, one defines the index of the decorated region $\overline V$ for $f^n$ as

 Observe that the number $L(V,f^n)$ does not depend on the choice of the family $\cI$:

 \begin{proposition} For any decorated region $V$ of a stabilized periodic point $p$, and for any multiple $n$ of the period $k$ of $V$, the index $L(V,f^n)$ equals $1/2$. \end{proposition}